The Altar Guild

 Lay Eucharistic Ministers (LEMs) from St. John’s visit with the sick and shut-in on a regular schedule.
 The LEMs take the Eucharist to members of the parish, who because of illness or injury, are not able to attend Sunday Services.
 This provides for those who cannot regularly attend, due to health issues, to continue to be part of the worshiping community and fellowship of St. John’s.

 Once a month, St. John’s provides worship at the Crossings, a residential community in the Chester area.
 On the forth Sunday of the month, LEMs and musicians provide a time for singing, prayers, scripture reflection and the Eucharist.

 Deacon Sherry Munday visits Tyler’s Retreat every Tuesday.
 She leads a bible study, a time of worship, and as she describes her vocation, “hangs out” with members of this assisted living facility.

-Parishioners are requested by the Committee to volunteer to usher for the 9 am and 11 am services.
-Further information can be obtained by contacting Herb Marsh at firstname.lastname@example.org or Chris Day at email@example.com
+Parishioners are requested by the Committee to volunteer to usher for the 10 AM service.
+Further information can be obtained by Chris Day at firstname.lastname@example.org .

 Acolytes perform an important role in assisting the priest and deacon during worship services.
 They carry the processional cross and torches leading processions into and out of the church.
 Also ,they assist by bringing the bread and wine to the altar for concecration by the priest.
 This service to the Lord's bidding enables the acolyte to learn the Episcopal Church traditions and liturgy while assisting the celebrant and the congregation.
 Fourth grade through senior high students and adults are welcome to participate.
 If interested in serving in one of these areas, please contact Kent Horner through the church office.